vabarbosa/node-red-contrib-max-audio-classifier/README.md

 </html>

 Visit [this link](https://flows.nodered.org/flow/cd64d4bb78a7984f15b3cfa5ac97ae55) at the Node-RED Library for an example flow that uses this node in a typical way.
 In it, you can identify sounds in audio WAV files or through captured audio from your computer's microphone.
-The clip below shows a file being sent to the model, with the prediction appearing in the Node-RED debug console on the right-hand side of the screen.
+The clip below shows a file (included in the `assets/` directory) being sent to the model, followed by the prediction appearing in the Node-RED debug console on the right-hand side of the screen.

 ![Example Node-RED Flow](./assets/animated-audio-demo.gif)